-We are a group of interns, undergraduate and graduate students, faculty and staff who are working to promote safe schools for gay, lesbian, bisexual, transgendered and questioning (GLBTQ) students, faculty, staff and families.
+The Career Services is a campus resource that is working to promote a safe school community for lesbian, gay, bisexual, transgendered and questioning (LGBTQ) students, faculty, staff and families.
 We have several areas of concern including:

 - Creating a safe environment within the MSU College of Education for all students, faculty and staff.

-- Educating and supporting MSU undergraduate students and interns so they are prepared to support GLBTQ students, families and colleagues in the K-12 setting.
+- Educating and supporting MSU undergraduate students and interns so they are prepared to support LGBTQ students, families and colleagues in the K-12 setting.

 - Supporting MSU undergraduate students and interns who have concerns about addressing their sexual orientation as they enter K-12 classrooms as part of a field placement or beyond.

-- Raising awareness of GLBTQ issues in MSU’s College of Education.
+- Raising awareness of LGBTQ issues in MSU’s College of Education.

-We work to address these concerns through several means: providing speakers and resources, connecting to other GLBTQ organizations at MSU and in K-12 schools, and sponsoring support groups for interns and undergraduate students.
+We work to address these concerns through several means: providing speakers and resources, connecting to other LGBTQ organizations at MSU and in K-12 schools, and sponsoring support groups for interns, undergraduate and graduate students.
 We hold biweekly brownbag meetings, which are open to anyone who is interested.
-We are an MSU Registered Student Organization.
-Contact email@example.com for more information.
+Contact: firstname.lastname@example.org for more information.